onurboyar/VarRedOpt/README.md

     library(VarRedOpt)
     sim.outer(n=1e5, d=3, q.outer = myq_asian,
                    K = 100, ti=(1:3)/12, r = 0.03, sigma = 0.3, S0 = 100)
-    #>    Estimation StandartError
+    #>    Estimation StandardError
     #>    4.54300000    0.04283238

 sim.outer function creates a matrix with 10<sup>5</sup> rows and 3 columns.
-Values in that matrix are drawn from standart normal distribution.
+Values in that matrix are drawn from standard normal distribution.
 This matrix is sent to *myq\_asian* function as an input and Asian Call Option prices are simulated.
-The simulated values are sent back to *sim.outer* function to calculate estimation and standart error values.
+The simulated values are sent back to *sim.outer* function to calculate estimation and standard error values.
 User sees these values as the output of the simulation.

 There are a lot of different parameters to be used in different